saidwrick/e-comm-store-back-end/README.md

 # Storeify

-Fullstack E-Commerce platform.
+Full Stack E-Commerce platform.
 Allows users to manage store inventory and display items for browsing in a customer-facing online store.

 Note: this is a demo version, so certain features (user accounts, checkout flow, etc.) haven't been implemented.